 What is a building surveyor?

-Whether houses, public projects or commercial properties, building surveyors are responsible for assessing the quality of buildings.
+Whether houses, public projects or commercial properties, building surveyors are responsible for assessing the state and condition of buildings, or are involved in the construction and alterations of buildings of all types and sizes.

 So what do building surveyors look for?
-In short, they look for ways in which buildings can be improved.
+In short, they understand how buildings are put together, typical defects, and how they can be improved.
 Specifically, they advise on options for repair, maintenance or restoration.
-Building surveyors will be involved in the development of new buildings, surveying existing buildings and the maintenance of buildings with historical or architectural importance – and that’s just the start.
+Building surveyors will be involved in the development of new buildings, surveying existing buildings, and the maintenance of buildings with historical or architectural importance – and that’s just the start.

 What does a building surveyor do?

-Being a surveyor is both a varied and rewarding career – but what is the role of a building surveyor and what tasks will you be expected to carry out on a regular basis?
+Being a building surveyor is both a varied and rewarding career, and is not entirely desk-based – but what tasks might you be expected to carry out on a regular basis?
 A building surveyor will typically need to:

-• determine the condition of existing buildings by looking for defects
+• determine the construction type and condition of existing buildings by looking for defects

-• advise on environmental, health and safety issues of buildings
+• advise on those defects, on environmental, sustainability and health and safety issues of buildings

-• offer advice on property alterations, improvements and extensions.
+• offer advice on property alterations, conversions, improvements and extensions.

 On a day-to-day basis

 The building surveyor role requires you to wear many hats.
-These include safety analyst in the form of carrying out structural and internal inspections to make sure a building is safe.
-You’ll also need to be a quality controller to ensure a building is fit for human habitation, as well as understanding energy standards and the history and heritage of older buildings.
-Your project management skills will need to be exceptional to ensure your client’s projects come in on time and under budget.
-Not to forget essential admin skills when you’re called in to help with planning applications, demolition licenses and maintenance agreements.
+These include safety analyst in the form of carrying out inspections to identify any problems with a building, such as structural movement, fire safety, materials deterioration, damp and mould or fitness for habitation.
+You’ll also need to understand the history and heritage of older buildings.
+You’ll develop good project management skills to ensure your client’s projects come in on time and under budget.

 How to become a building surveyor